BenedictusAryo/cluster-serverless/README.md

 ArgoCD will:
 1. Deploy this Helm chart
-2. Install all components (Cilium, Knative, Kourier, etc.)
+2. Install all components (Cilium, Knative, Istio, etc.)
 3. Configure networking and observability
 4. Set up automatic sync and self-healing